percona/pmm/docs/alert/contact_points.md

 {.power-number}

 1. Go to **Alerting > Contact points**.
-2. Click the edit button next to the **grafana-default-email** to update PMM's default Email contact point, or click **New contact point** to create a custom one.
+2. Click the edit button next to the **grafana-default-email** to update PMM's default Email contact point, or click **Add contact point** to create a custom one.
 3. Enter a contact point name, and add the email addresses for the recipients of the email notifications.
-4. Expand **Optional settings** and fill in any other relevant settings:
+4. Expand **Optional Email settings** and fill in any other relevant settings:
     - Enable the **Single email** option to send a single email to the recipients containing alerts that are firing.
 For example, if an alert fires for three nodes, this would send only one email listing all three alerts.
     - Add an optional message to include with the email notifications.
     - Edit the email subject for the notifications.
 The default subject line uses the following format [FIRING: *number of alerts firing for the alert rule*](*Name of alert rule and instance*).